Skip to main content

 - '^hotfix-.*$'

-The example below shows two delivery rules.
+The following example shows two delivery rules.

-• The first rule defines a deliverable of all container_push rules, delivered if they have changed on main and hotfix branches.
+The first rule defines a deliverable of all container_push rules, delivered if they have changed on main and hotfix branches.
 This uses the default delivery condition of only_on_change: true which only delivers targets that have changed within the rule.

-• The second rule defines a deliverable of a single target //services/bazel that is always delivered regardless of whether the inputs to the target have changed.
-Control this by setting the only_on_change property to false.
-These targets will then only be delivered on a branch that starts with release/.
+The second rule defines a deliverable of a single target //services/bazel that is always delivered regardless of whether the inputs to the target have changed.

 .aspect/workflows/config.yaml